All Episodes

 But then somebody in the Scott Walker campaign must have said something about Trump because now Trump is going after Scott Walker big time, talking about what a mess Wisconsin is.

-He's not gonna let it go.
+He's not going to let it go.

 And this was during a campaign event in Oscaloosa, Iowa on Saturday.